top of page

 • Media kit (brand story, imagery, FAQs, links)

-• Launch landing page copy (clear headline + CTA + proof)
+• Launch landing page copy (clear headline, CTA, and proof)

 So we create 3–5 media angles that are:

-• Founder-led thought leadership (LinkedIn + IG content that builds authority and warms demand)
+• Founder-Led Thought Leadership: LinkedIn and Instagram content that builds authority and warms demand.

-• Community visibility (warm audiences + local credibility layers where relevant)
+• Community Visibility: Warm audiences and local credibility layers where relevant.

-• Email + nurture (so interest becomes a relationship, not a lost click)
+• Email and Nurture: So interest becomes a relationship, not a lost click.

 Result: The brand doesn’t just “launch.”
 It lands.